-Mathematics at Greenleas
+Learning & Teaching Mathematics at Greenleas

 The content and principles underpinning the 2014 mathematics curriculum reflect those found in high performing education systems internationally, particularly those of east and south-east Asian countries such as Singapore, Japan, South Korea and China.
 Although there are many differences between the education systems of England and those of east and south-east Asia, we can learn from the ‘mastery’ approach to teaching commonly followed in these countries.
-Greenleas has adopted the principles and features which characterise this methodology to address the three aims of the National Curriculum – Fluency – Reasoning – Problem Solving.
+Greenleas has established the principles and features which characterise this methodology to address the three aims of the National Curriculum – Fluency – Reasoning – Problem Solving.

 Following a successful trial of textbooks five years ago, Maths No Problem resources and textbooks are used across the school in years one to four to support our Teaching for Mastery approach.

 - Whole class together – we teach mathematics to whole classes and all children are encouraged to believe that by working hard they can succeed in maths.
 Lessons are planned based on formative assessment of what is already known and we include all children in learning mathematical concepts.
 At the planning stage, teachers consider what scaffolding may be required for children who may struggle to grasp concepts in the lesson and suitable challenge questions for those who may grasp the concepts rapidly.
 Decisions are not made about who these children may be prior to the lesson.

 - Longer and deeper – in order to address the aims of the National Curriculum, our planning has been adjusted to allow longer time to be spent on topics.
 Each lesson focuses on one key conceptual idea and connections are made across mathematical topics.
 It may appear that the pace of the lesson is slower, but progress and understanding is enhanced.
 Our assessment procedures recognise that the aims of the curriculum are addressed through depth within a topic.